 With RecoMed, it’s easy for hospitals to recycle single use medical devices.
 We take care of all the collection infrastructure and logistics needed, so that day-to-day running of the scheme is simple and straightforward.

 We source pedal bins to fit with individual hospital specifications relating to size and design to comply with hospital equipment policies.
 The only specification from our side is that the bins need to look different from other bins, to avoid confusion with other clinical waste streams.
-We can also supply bin bags if needed.

 For the collection containers that store full bags awaiting collection, we use Euro pallet crates.
 We can supply either weatherproof, wooden lidded crates or cardboard lidded crates, depending on whether the waste yard is open or covered.

 RecoMed collections fit in with standard hospital processes

 Here’s what happens in a typical hospital:

 - Clinical staff put used elective surgery devices into bin bags in RecoMed bins (removing non-PVC elements such as strapping and connectors).

 - When a bag is full, it’s taken to the ward level bin store.

 - From the ward level store, a porter takes the bag to a RecoMed collection container in the hospital waste bay.

 - When the container is full, the waste team call RecoMed to ask for a collection.